Arqit Quantum (NASDAQ:ARQQ) Sees Strong Trading Volume

-Shares of Arqit Quantum Inc. (NASDAQ:ARQQ – Get Rating) saw unusually-strong trading volume on Monday .
-Approximately 23,040 shares traded hands during mid-day trading, a decline of 93% from the previous session’s volume of 311,223 shares.The stock last traded at $6.19 and had previously closed at $5.59.
+Arqit Quantum Inc. (NASDAQ:ARQQ – Get Rating) saw an uptick in trading volume on Monday .
+23,040 shares were traded during mid-day trading, a decline of 93% from the previous session’s volume of 311,223 shares.The stock last traded at $6.19 and had previously closed at $5.59.

 Separately, Deutsche Bank Aktiengesellschaft began coverage on shares of Arqit Quantum in a research report on Tuesday, July 19th.
-They set a “hold” rating and a $7.00 price target on the stock.
+They issued a “hold” rating and a $7.00 price objective for the company.

 Institutional Investors Weigh In On Arqit Quantum